crystaldonut/crystaldonut.github.io/content/topics/AboutMe.md

 Strategize
 Execute

 In order to be able to achieve this path one must be genelized in a task (say for example a general senior python developer) then specialize on solving the problem itself.
-This has worked for me troughout my career
+This has worked for me troughout my career.

 ## 🔧 Skills and Technologies